irmen/Pyrolite/README.txt

         }
     }

 More examples can be found in the examples directory.
 You could also study the unit tests.
 These include a lot of code dealing with just the pickle subsystem as well.

 2. THE LIBRARY
 ---------------------

 The library consists of 2 parts: a thin version of the client side part of Pyro, and a feature complete implementation of Python's pickle protocol, including memoization.
 It is fully compatible with pickles from Python 2.x and Python 3.x, and you can use it idependently from the rest of the library, to read and write Python pickle structures.

 The source archive contains the full source, and also unit test code and a couple of example programs in the java/test/ directory.

-Pyrolite uses Pyro4 protocol only.
+Pyrolite speaks Pyro4 protocol version 46 only (Pyro 4.22 and newer).
 Pyrolite requires Java 1.5 or newer.
 The .net version requires .net runtime 3.5.
 Created and tested with Mono.
 The Java source was developed using Pycharm.